Twins win 3-2 in extra innings, sweep Tigers in doubleheader

 Joe Jimenez (1-3) allowed Gonzalez's hit to take the loss after Gregory Soto blew a save in the seventh.
 Soto walked the first two batters of the inning and Jorge Polanco followed with an RBI single.

+''He's been fine,'' Tigers manager Ron Gardenhire said of Soto. ''He's just misfiring.
+His arm slot wasn't working today.
+He threw some good pitches.
+He tried some breaking balls, they were just really not there.
+The only issue with him is not stuff at all, it's whether he can control himself and throw the ball over the plate.''

-Miguel Cabrera had a pair of hits for Detroit and three hits in the doubleheader, tying Brooks Robinson for 48th on the all-time list with 2,848.
+Miguel Cabrera had a pair of hits for Detroit and three hits in the doubleheader, tying Brooks Robinson for 48th on the career list with 2,848.

-Jonathan Schoop added an RBI triple for the Tigers, but he was left stranded as the runner at second in the bottom of the eighth with Detroit playing as the home team.
-The game was postponed in Detroit on Aug.
-28 due to inclement weather.
+Jonathan Schoop added an RBI triple for the Tigers, but he was left stranded as the runner at second in the bottom of the eighth.

+''It's tough to swallow,'' Schoop said. ''But they scored.
+Polanco had a good at-bat.
+They scored to tie the game but you've got to forget about it and come back tomorrow.''

 Brent Rooker singled in Polanco in the third for his first major league hit and RBI for the Twins.